Thomas G. Carpenter: Academic career

 Carpenter began his career in education while at the University of Florida, serving as an economics instructor as well as Assistant Director of Housing.
-He earned his Ph.D. in 1963.
+He earned his Ph.D. in economics in 1963.

 He subsequently took positions at Florida Atlantic University and the University of West Florida, where he was the second person hired.
 In 1969 he was appointed by the Florida Board of Regents as the first president of a planned new state university at Jacksonville, to be named the University of North Florida.
 He assumed the office on August 1, 1969.
 As president Carpenter oversaw the development of the school's 1,000-acre woodland tract on Jacksonville's Southside and the construction of the first buildings.
 Under Carpenter's leadership, the university celebrated its groundbreaking ceremony on September 18, 1971, and its official opening on October 2, 1972.
 He was responsible for declaring the campus a nature preserve.
 "Lake Oneida", a man-made lake in the preserve, is named for his wife, Oneida.
 Carpenter also took special interest in the library, and oversaw the construction of the current facility, completed in 1980.
 On August 15, 1981, following Carpenter's departure from the university, the library was rededicated and renamed the Thomas G. Carpenter Library.

 In 1980 Carpenter stepped down as President of the University of North Florida, and was succeeded by interim President Andrew A. Robinson.
 The same year he accepted the presidency of his alma mater Memphis State, serving until 1991.